 So present your likeable business story to prospects with true feelings.
 Show that association in your business name and the selling points of your slogan, so that visitors will imagine a business that changes the landscape for second to none benefits.

-When the Smuckers family learned sales of their preserves were doing poorly because of the outrageous Smuckers jelly name, they used a little Yankee intuitiveness.
+When the Smuckers learned sales of their preserves were doing poorly because of the outrageous jelly name, the Smuckers family used a little Yankee intuitiveness.

-Turning a negative into a positive, often favors those who dare to put themselves in a
+Turning a negative into a positive often favors those who dare to put themselves in a "got to" situation.

-A little audacity can get you in trouble and a lot can get you out:
+A little audacity will get you in trouble and a lot will get you out:

 The Macaroni wig was an extreme fashion in the 1770's, yet Yankee fashion was looked down upon as for doodling fools or simpletons.

 Traditions place the origin of Yankee Doodle as a pre-Revolutionary War song—originally sung by British military officers and Hessian (German) mercenaries to humiliate the disheveled, colonial "Yankees."

 Many people say the German mercenaries and British often marched to a version of the song which was sung to a man named Thomas Ditson, of Billerica, Massachusetts.